Table of Contents

 Easy booking of meeting rooms, conference equipment, and other shared resources

 Suggested meeting times based on team members’ availability

 Shared calendars with universal or select access

-The difference between Outlook and many other digital calendars is that it’s built for business, so it has shared calendar functionality built into the concept.
+Since Outlook is built for business, it has shared calendar functionality built into the concept.
 You can: